-A massive headland north of Llandudno, Great Ormes Head, is carved out of Carboniferous limestone.
-Numerous natural exposures can be examined as well as old quarry faces.
-A whole day can be spent exploring here.
+Great Orme’s Head is a massive headland north of Llandudno, which is carved out of Carboniferous Limestone.
+Numerous natural exposures can be examined, as well as old quarry faces.
+In fact, a whole day can be spent exploring here.

 ♦ You are largely free to roam across the headland.
-To access it by car there is a charge of £2.50 and the tramway also carries a charge.
+To access it by car, there is a toll charge and the tramway also involves a charge.

 FIND FREQUENCY: ♦♦♦ – The headland covers such a large area and there are so many limestone exposures to investigate that a whole day can be spent exploring here.
-Limestone pavements and glacial erratics are present and in places the exposed limestone layers are packed with brachiopod and coral fossils.
+There are limestone pavements and glacial erratics, and, in some places, the exposed limestone layers are packed with brachiopods and corals.

-CHILDREN: ♦♦♦♦♦ – There are various tourist attractions on Great Ormes Head, such as a visitors’ centre, a tramway, Bronze Age mines and an artificial ski slope.
-There are many walks across the headland’s summit and, of course, fossil hunting can be carried out.
+CHILDREN: ♦♦♦♦♦ – There are various tourist attractions on Great Orme’s Head, such as a visitors’ centre, a tramway, Bronze Age mines and an artificial ski slope.
+There are also many walks across the summit of the headland and, of course, there is fossil hunting.
 This is a location for everyone.

 ACCESS: ♦♦♦♦♦ – The summit of the headland can be reached in a variety of ways.
-One can walk from Llandudno or take the tramway; there is also a scenic drive from the town along a toll road.
-Outcrops of interest are easily accessible in the main.
+You can walk from Llandudno or take the tramway.
+There is also a scenic drive from the town along a toll road.
+In fact, all the areas of interest are easily accessible.

-TYPE: – Fossils can be found in scree below old quarry workings and loose elsewhere where natural weathering occurs.
+TYPE: – Fossils can be found in scree below old quarry workings and loose anywhere natural weathering occurs.

 One of the best places to look for fossils at this location is near to the summit car park.
-Park up and walk in the opposite direction from the visitors’ centre, towards an old quarry face that is surrounded by limestone pebbles that have been arranged into peoples’ initials and names etc. To the left of this there is a shallow gully with exposed limestone sides and scree at its base.
+From here, walk in the opposite direction from the visitors’ centre, towards an old quarry face that is surrounded by limestone pebbles that have been arranged into peoples’ initials and names, and so on.
+To the left of this, there is a shallow gully, with exposed limestone sides and scree at its base.

 Walk along this gully and investigate the scree as you go.
-At the end of it you will come to an area where large blocks have fallen from the face.
-These blocks are covered by very large brachiopod casts and moulds.
+At the end of it, you will come to an area where large blocks have fallen from the face.
+These are covered by very large brachiopod casts and moulds.
 The rock face is also packed with these fossils.

 Smaller pieces of limestone with brachiopods and corals can be collected.
-Please do not disturb the larger pieces, leave them for future visitors to enjoy.
+However, do not disturb the larger pieces.
+Rather, leave them for future visitors to enjoy.

-The Carboniferous Limestone Series at Great Ormes Head is of Visean age.
-It is part of the Clwyd Limestone Group.
-This is around 330 million years old.
-This is a diverse range of limestone facies with subordinate sandstone and mudstone units, and exhibiting local dolomitisation.
-Records the initiation and growth of a carbonate platform along the northern flank of the Wales-Brabant Massif.
+The Carboniferous Limestone at Great Orme’s Head is Visean in age and is part of the Clwyd Limestone Group, which is about 330myrs old.
+There is a diverse range of limestone facies exhibiting local dolomitisation, with subordinate sandstone and mudstone units.
+The geology of this area records the initiation and growth of a carbonate platform along the northern flank of the Wales-Brabant Massif.

-In points there are unprotected drops at the headland summit and on its sides.
-Be careful around old quarry faces and wear sturdy footwear to protect against sprained ankles.
+At some places, there are unprotected drops at the summit of the headland and on its sides.
+Also, be careful around the old quarry faces and wear sturdy footwear.

-All that is needed at this location is a camera and a rucksack and packing material to accommodate your finds.
+All that is needed at this location is a camera, a rucksack and packing material to accommodate your finds.
 This is a conservation area, so no hammering or other forms of manual extraction should be carried out.
-When collecting, please only take minimal samples.
+When collecting loose fossils, only take a few.